 What makes RAMPART different from other research studies?

 Unlike most research studies, the individual participating in RAMPART will not be able to provide permission or consent before treatment is given because he/she is having a seizure and is unconscious.
 Therefore, RAMPART will be conducted under federal rules that allow a waiver or exception from informed consent for emergency research (EFIC) studies.
-Click here for more information regarding these special rules.
+More information regarding these special rules can be found on our EFIC information page.

 What are the risks of participating?